Small Print, Big Responsibility

 Harmony, Trust and Continuity

-Date coding isn't just a stage of production; of the legal chain of trust .
-With systems fully compliant with GS1, TSE, and Food Codex standards, Electrojet readable, permanent, and regulatory-compliant printing solutions for your production line.
+Date coding is not just a stage of production; the legal chain of trust .
+Electrojet, with its systems fully compliant with GS1, TSE, and Food Codex standards, legible, durable, and legally compliant printing solutions for your production line.

 In this way, brands can safely participate in both national audits and international markets.